Theme

 Claude Code Game Studios is a workflow system that turns a single Claude Code session into a more structured game-development environment, with specialized agents, workflow skills, hooks, rules, and templates.

 The repository presents Claude Code Game Studios as a coordinated game-dev studio system for Claude Code.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is